frederic-perez/AmE-dictionary/data/dictionary.md

 __echo chamber__ _n_ :four: __2__ An institution or environment in which one set of views predominates and dissenting viewpoints are squelched, ridiculed, or ignored. __3__ A group of bloggers that repeat and reinforce each others opinions.
 __echo__ _n, v_ :mute:[ec~~h~~o]
 __echoism__ _n_ /EK-oh-iz-uhm/ The formation of words by imitating sounds; also a word created in this manner.
+__echt__ _adj_ /EKHT/ Echt is an adjective used mostly in formal or literary speech and writing as a synonym of authentic, genuine, and true.
 __eclampsia__
 __éclat__ _n_
 __eclectic__ _adj_ :two::pencil2::hammer: